yl-ang/tp/docs/UserGuide.md

 ## **1. Introduction**

 ### 1.1.
 Welcome to LibTask
 As a school librarian of a large library, you may already have your own desktop library software.
-However, existing library software are GUI-based and slow to work with.
+However, existing library software is GUI-based and slow to work with.
 If you prefer to work with CLI commands efficiently while still having the benefits of aesthetic displays, then LibTask is designed just for you!
-LibTask provides you with a well packaged system of commands for managing book loans and book requests by your patrons.
-With LibTask, you can quickly process borrowing and returning of books by simply typing a few commands.
+LibTask provides you with a well-packaged system of commands for managing book loans and book requests by your patrons.
+With LibTask, you can quickly process the borrowing and returning of books by simply typing a few commands.
 The system also maintains two independent lists of books and patrons, allowing you to perform queries more efficiently.

 ### 1.2.
 About the User Guide
 The purpose of this guide is to explain to you how to use **LibTask** and to allow you to have an enjoyable experience.
 It explains the features and commands compatible with LibTask.
 It is also structured in a way to let you easily navigate to relevant sections.